DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 * Each **phantom warrior** gains a fly (hover) speed of 30 feet.
 * Each **phantom warrior** has immunity to acid, cold, fire, lightning, thunder, and poison damage, as well as bludgeoning, piercing, and slashing damage from nonmagical attacks.
 (The warrior doesn't have immunity to necrotic damage.)
 * Each **phantom warrior** gains the following feature: ***Etherbound.*** While in the Ethereal Plane, the phantom warrior loses its damage resistances and can't use its ***incorporeal movement*** feature.

+>[!combat]+ **Balancing the Trapped Hallway**
+>This combat encounter is a bloody combat encounter against a party of five 6th-level players, a CR 2 ally (Ireena Kolyana), a CR 4 ally (Ezmerelda d’Avenir), and a CR 1/4 ally (Zorya), and will consume approximately 45% of their total maximum hit points.
+For parties of smaller or larger sizes, modify the encounter as follows:
+>* **Three Players**.
+Reduce the number of phantom warriors to four.
+>* **Four Players**.
+Reduce the number of phantom warriors to four.
+>* **Six Players**.
+Increase the number of phantom warriors to six.

 Note that, in combat, a **phantom warrior** can attack from above a player using its fly (hover) speed, but can't attack through walls.